LaxarJS/laxar/docs/manuals/adapters.md

 * For each configured widget instance, the page controller asks the _widget loader_ to provide it with a widget adapter for that instance, to control widget lifecycle.
 The widget controller written in JavaScript has already been loaded as an AMD module when entering the application.
-The loader fetches the _widget.json_, and knows how to get the widget template and CSS stylesheet, if applicable.
+The loader fetches the _widget.json_, and knows how to get the widget template and CSS style sheet, if applicable.
 Of course, all assets are loaded only once, even if a widget is instantiated several times during the lifetime of an application or even on the same page.
 All widgets are loaded asynchronously and in parallel, so there is no unnecessary delay.
 In production mode, all assets are served from the configured file listings, so that this process may happen very quickly.